lotusatease/ifosslawbook/main.md

 author will therefore be entitled to damages without being required to establish any actual infringement to copyright[^1136].

-Analysis of FOSS under Swiss law {#_analysis_of_foss_under_swiss_law}
+Analysis of FOSS under Swiss law
 --------------------------------

 For the purpose of this chapter, the terms below will have the following
 meanings:

 *Free and Open Source Software (FOSS)*

-:   software subject to an Open Source[^1137] license granting the right
-    to use, analyze, modify and improve the said software by making its source code freely available to users.
+software subject to an Open Source[^1137] license granting the right to use, analyze, modify and improve the said software by making its source code freely available to users.

 *Proprietary software*

-:   computer software that is the exclusive property of its
-    developers/publishers and which can only be copied or used in compliance with the owner’s licensing agreements, their source code being rarely made available.
+computer software that is the exclusive property of its developers/publishers and which can only be copied or used in compliance with the owner’s licensing agreements, their source code being rarely made available.

-### Common legal issues in relation with FOSS {#_common_legal_issues_in_relation_with_foss}
+### Common legal issues in relation with FOSS

 We shall analyze in this section the legal issues regularly discussed in relation to Open Source Software, starting with the question of